Venetian Style Maravegia Mirror

 Frame made of bevelled and engraved glass with medium antique mirrored finish.

-Engravings of floral motifs and the depiction of a Venetian couple featuring a Lady and a Gentleman.
+Floral motif and the depiction of a Venetian couple featuring a Lady and a Gentleman engravings.

-Decorative rosettes and twisted ropes made of Murano glass, gold and crystal colour.
+Decorative gold and crystal colour rosettes and twisted ropes made of Murano glass.

 Size: W. 60 cm, H. 80 cm

 Fixing metal bars included.